SuperMax Roll-Down Hurricane Shutters

 Insurance Reality

-Headlines tell the story: higher deductibles, complex claims, and more denials after major storms.
+Higher deductibles, complex claims, and more denials after storms are becoming standard in Florida.

 Collapsed home showing structural failure after a hurricane